engraftdev/engraft/packages/host-observable/README.md

 By convention, code should be written as close to Observable as possible (i.e. in the notebook), and only in this repo when necessary. (e.g. when needing strictly typed code, etc.)

+This codebase is meant to be bundled into a .js lib with Vite, and imported into the [Observable host notebook](https://observablehq.com/@wongyuhao/engraft-embed).